wyhwong/archeo/README.md

 # Application - GW190521

 We can use the scripts in the repository to estimate the parental mass and kick of component black holes in GW190521.
 Please find the related data of GW190521 in [LIGO Document P2000158-v4](https://dcc.ligo.org/LIGO-P2000158/public).
-After downloading the data and modify [main.yml](./src/main.yml) accordingly, we can compute the results.
-One can also tune the prior settings at [prior.yml](./src/prior.yml) accordingly.

 ---